thrackle-io/rules-engine/docs/userGuides/development/invariants/protocol/Protocol-invariants.md

 - When this rule is applied, the cumulative net amount of tokens minted or burned in a defined period of time relative to the total supply at the beginning of the period can never exceed the maximum of the SupplyVolatilityRule applied for the asset.
 The total supply can be given live or stored as a hard coded value in the rule itself.

-### Purchase Percentage

-- When this rule is applied, the cumulative amount of tokens purchased in a defined period of time relative to the total supply at the beginning of the period can never exceed the maximum of the TokenMaxBuyVolume applied for the asset.
-The total supply can be given live or stored as a hard coded value in the rule itself.

-### Sell Percentage
+### Buy Sell Percentage

-- When this rule is applied, the cumulative amount of tokens sold in a defined period of time relative to the total supply at the beginning of the period can never exceed the maximum of the TokenPercentageSellRule applied for the asset.
+- When this rule is applied, the cumulative amount of tokens transacted in a defined period of time relative to the total supply at the beginning of the period can never exceed the maximum of the TokenMaxBuySellVolume applied for the asset.
 The total supply can be given live or stored as a hard coded value in the rule itself.

 ## ERC20TaggedRuleProcessorFacet